enesbcs/Shelly_MQTT/README.md

 If you do not have an MQTT server yet, install Mosquitto for example: http://mosquitto.org/blog/2013/01/mosquitto-debian-repository/

-Please do not check "Use custom MQTT prefix" on your device settings page if you want to use this plugin as this will render device detection unusable!
+!!!
+Please, DO NOT CHECK "Use custom MQTT prefix" on your device settings page if you want to use this plugin as this will render device detection unusable !!!

 ## Installation